shipyardapp/Shipyard-Documentation/docs/tutorials/github-vessel.md

 ![](../.gitbook/assets/shipyard_2022_12_05_10_54_20.png)

 5. You'll be taken to GitHub to sign in then to the GitHub Installations page.
-Choose the organization where you cloned the repository from earlier.
+Choose the organization where you forked the repository from earlier.

 ![](../.gitbook/assets/shipyard_2022_12_05_10_56_52.png)

-6. Choose to allow Shipyard to have access to all repositories or just the cloned repository from earlier.
+6. Choose to allow Shipyard to have access to all repositories or just the forked repository from earlier.
 7. Click **Install**.
 This will redirect you back to the Admin page on Shipyard where you will be able to see your GitHub connection on the right side of the page.

 ![](../.gitbook/assets/shipyard_2022_12_05_11_22_14.png)